 It might be playing, it might be fresh organic catnip, or it might be a tasty treat.
 Giving them a small reward after grooming helps teach them that, even if they don't particularly enjoy the experience, they'll get something nice out of it at the end.

 So there you have it.
 Should you brush your cat?
 Yes!

 It's a great opportunity to check on the health of your fur baby while also building a stronger emotional bond with them, and even minimizing the potential for health issues like hairballs (or even allergies in your human friends.)

-One more thing, if you are feeling like getting a little something something for your fur baby that is unique, made right here in the USA (or anywhere but in China), 100% pup and cat safe, USDA certified organic and brought to you by a US company, check out Toe Beans online pet supplies store!
+One more thing, if you are feeling like getting a little something something for your fur baby that is unique, made right here in the USA, 100% pup and cat safe, USDA certified organic and brought to you by a US company, check out Toe Beans online pet supplies store!

 Now let's turn to you, our cat parent readers!
 Do you have regular grooming sessions with your furry feline friend?
 If not, have you considered starting?
 Additionally, have you given any of our brushes a go while grooming, such as our Tampico bristle brush?
 If so, what were your thoughts about it?
 Be sure to leave all your comments, stories, or thoughts down in the comments section below!

 K Marie Alto

 K. Marie is an animal lover, wife, kitty mom, dog auntie, writer, and co-founder of Toe Beans, a proud American family-owned online boutique pet supplies store focused on the improvement of the life of furry family members via pet parent education, better products, and advocacy.
 She has over 20 years of experience as a pet momma.
 She loves sharing her personal journey and experience as a pet parent via her blog and Facebook page where she currently has more than 50K followers (@furrytoebeans) and counting :-).
 Read more